Mikulus6/Cultures-map-editor/documentation/formats/initialization.md

 ### Introduction

-[Initialization files](https://en.wikipedia.org/wiki/INI_file) are a common type of file, which is not exclusive to *Cultures* video games, however syntax-related details are exclusive and vary from regular `*.ini` files outside the game's directories.
+[Initialization files](https://en.wikipedia.org/wiki/INI_file) are a common type of file, which is not exclusive to *Cultures* video games.
+However, syntax-related details are exclusive and vary from regular `*.ini` files outside the game's directories.
 This file type stores plain text and is bidirectionally interchangeable with `*.cif` file type.
 Using `Converters.exe`